-The gifted and talented program is called S.A.I.L.
-(Students Accelerating in Innovative Learning).
-This instructional program is differentiated to promote extension and enrichment for identified students in Mathematics, English, Science, and/or Social Studies.
+Students identified as Gifted and Talented (GT) receive differentiated instruction to promote extension and enrichment for identified students in Mathematics, English, Science, and/or Social Studies.
 Referrals for student placement for grades 7 and 8 are accepted from parents, teachers, community members, and students anytime throughout the school year.
 Students are assessed according to district timelines and procedures, which are posted on each campus.
 Students new to the district may be screened for placement during a two-week enrollment period at the beginning of each school year.
 Students who have been enrolled in a gifted and talented program in another district immediately prior to enrollment at F.B.I.S.D. will be assessed upon enrollment.
 Contact the campus counselors for additional information.